Tips For Writing Up Service Orders

 Instead, taking the time up front saves lots of aggravation and time.
 It pays for itself.

-Meeting and greeting a customer at their vehicle is easier than ever, thanks to tablet technology.
+Meeting and greeting a customer at their vehicle is easier than ever, thanks to auto repair technology.
 Not only do you get all the vehicle information 100% correct, but you can go around the vehicle with the customer and show them why they need repairs.
 It’s kind of like “Show and Sell.”

 You can also identify, with the customer right there, any damage on the car before you touch it.
 This will limit the blame for any damage on the car.
 This alone is worth it.

 The write-up is also far more personal.
 You are one-on-one by the vehicle, no shop noise or smells in the background; and no desk being a wall between you and the customer.
+This improves customer communication.

 Communicating successfully is easy, and the results are huge.
 Look at your write-up process and see what changes you can make that will result in fewer issues, happy customers, and a better return on each job.